ugo-nama-kun/deeprl_gfn/README.md

 # deeprl_gfn
-The code for "Deep homeostatic reinforcement learning to explain long-term nutritional behaviors" by Naoto Yoshida, Etsushi Arikawa, Hoshinori Kanazawa, Yasuo Kuniyoshi.
+The code for "Modeling long-term nutritional behaviors using deep homeostatic reinforcement learning" by Naoto Yoshida, Etsushi Arikawa, Hoshinori Kanazawa, Yasuo Kuniyoshi.

 ## Main contents
 - **plot_gfn.py**: Plotting code for Fig.5 in the paper.